liux2/liux2.github.io/aboutme.md

 My name is Xingbang, but you can call me Sheldon.
 It is easier for you to remember and pronounce.
 This article is mainly an introduction about me and how I became interested in software.

 I'm from China.
 When I was a little kid, I didn't expect myself to have any connection to computers and software.
-The reason is, my father thought I could get addicted to computer games and he also thought I could have some bad influence from the Internet, such as turn violent and impolite.
+The reason is, my father thought I could get addicted to computer games and he also thought I could have some bad influence from the Internet, such as becoming violent and impolite.
 So, I didn't have a chance to get to know computers.
 However, everything has changed since Junior High School.

 I received my first electronic gift when I was in junior high school.
 It was an HTC HD2 smart phone.
 From this gift, I had a basic impression of different systems.
 Due to the strong capability of this smart phone, I have installed Windows mobile, Android and Windows phone in this smart phone.
 From this experience, I fell in love with computers.
 After gaining access to the Internet and electronic devices, I learned more and more information about software, computers, and systems.
 With the help of my laptop, I have practiced a lot.